 The reasons given by officials are varied.
 Some say the dolphins and whales are killed for their meat; meat tainted with high levels of mercury and served to Japanese school children.
 Others say the 'hunt' is a form of 'pest control' insisting the dolphins are competition for the fishing industry.

 The killings have also been directly linked to the lucrative trade in dolphins for the marine park industry.
 Investigators have reported seeing dolphin trainers assisting fishermen in herding the dolphins in order to choose those deemed suitable for a life in an aquarium.

 Whatever the reason, there is simply no excuse for such extreme cruelty.
 The beauty and culture of Japan is a major drawcard for tourists, and is only strengthened by its amazing wildlife.
 These incredible animals should be protected, not destroyed in a blood bath that causes caring people from all around the world to avoid Japan because of this cruel massacre.

-Please send a polite message to tell the Japanese National Tourism Organisation that ending the Taiji dolphin 'hunt' would be celebrated by the international community — and encourage more tourists to visit Japan.
+Please send a polite message to tell the Japanese National Tourism Organisation and the Governor of Wakayama that ending the Taiji dolphin 'hunt' would be celebrated by the international community — and encourage more tourists to visit Japan.